Bridge with Other MQTT Services

 Before creating an MQTT Broker data integration, you need to obtain the connection information for the remote MQTT service, including:

-- MQTT Service Address: The address and port of the target MQTT service, for example, broker.emqx.io:1883.
+- MQTT Service Address: The address and port of the target MQTT service, for example,

-- Username: The username required for the connection.
+broker.emqx.io:1883. - Username: The username required for the connection.
 If the target service does not require authentication, this can be left blank.

 - Password: The password required for the connection.
 If the target service does not require authentication, this can also be left blank.

 - Protocol Type: It is important to determine whether the target service has enabled TLS and whether it is using MQTT over TCP/TLS protocol.
-Note that the EMQX Platform MQTT bridge currently does not support protocols like MQTT over WebSocket and MQTT over QUIC.
+Note that the EMQX Cloud MQTT bridge currently does not support protocols like MQTT over WebSocket and MQTT over QUIC.

-The data integration provides good compatibility and support for the EMQX Platform or other standard MQTT servers.
+The data integration provides good compatibility and support for the EMQX Cloud or other standard MQTT servers.
 If you need to connect to other types of MQTT services, you can refer to their relevant documentation to obtain the connection information.
 Generally, most IoT platforms provide standard MQTT access methods, and you can convert device information into the aforementioned MQTT connection information based on their guidance.

 Notice for Cluster Mode

-When the EMQX Platform is running in cluster mode or when a connection pool is enabled, using the same client ID to connect multiple nodes to the same MQTT service usually leads to device conflicts.
+When the EMQX Cloud is running in cluster mode or when a connection pool is enabled, using the same client ID to connect multiple nodes to the same MQTT service usually leads to device conflicts.
 Therefore, the MQTT message bridge currently does not support setting a fixed client ID.

 Set up Network